 Even as we work to sustain Singapore’s water system, we must regard this pandemic as a turning point, a pivot in time, and a watershed moment.
 What comes after, post-Covid, shall be very different from what was before.
 And I believe in a good way too.
 Therefore, as we protect our staff, safeguard our contracted labour and secure our supply lines, we also look to pivot to a brave new future.
 Indeed, this pandemic, unanticipated as it is, has led us to accelerate the many changes that we are currently making.
 For sure, it has spurred us in PUB, and also those in many other businesses, to transform at an even faster clip.

 Beyond managing the water cycle—from supplying good water, to reclaiming used water, to the taming of storm water—PUB is also the primary cheerleader for Singapore’s burgeoning water industry.
 In this regard, our marque event is the biennial Singapore International Water Week.
 After a two-year disruption, we are working hard to bring back the SIWW, in its full glory, in 2022.
 Mark your calendars for 17-21 April 2022 for SIWW2022, which we anticipate will be bigger and brighter than ever before.

-Of course, PUB cannot build and operate Singapore’s water system all by itself.
-We rely on an entire industry of scientists, engineers, technicians, constructors, contractors, suppliers and even publishers.
-Therefore, this latest Singapore Environmental Industry Directory is an important resource for everyone in the field, and also indispensable for those looking for advice, supplies, collaboration or new business opportunities.
+This latest Singapore Environmental Industry Directory is an important industry resource and indispensable for those looking for advice, supplies, collaboration or new business opportunities.
 PUB is pleased to partner Marshall Cavendish in bringing out this publication.
-I am sure that you will find it to be a valuable source of information, and a helpful reference for advancing your business.
+I am sure that you will find it to be a valuable resource, and a helpful reference for advancing your business.

 Mr Ng Joo Hee